act-rules/act-rules.github.io/_rules/document-has-instrument-to-main-ye5d6e.md

 In order to focus on only on the part of the associated composite rule ([_Bypass blocks of content_][bypass blocks]) which this atomic rule illustrate, and given the very nature of some of the other input rules, test cases use a `<div id="main">` instead of a `main` element (to avoid also passing rule [_Document has a main landmark_][document has main]).
 This is bad practice and should be avoided.

 Each test case contains a link to the second chapter of the book so that each `aside` element is a [block of repeated content][].
-Even though [blocks of repeated content][block of repeated content] are not considered by this rule, there is no need to provide a skip link if there is no repeated content to bypass, therefore the examples illustrate situations where the link is actually needed.

-Unless specified, the [main block of content][] of each test case is defined by its `<div id="main">` element.
+Unless specified, the non-repeated content of each test case is defined by its `<div id="main">` element.

 Due to the differences between the 3 techniques considered here, it is almost impossible to pass all of them at the same time.
 The first few Passed Examples illustrate these differences and pass different techniques.
 The rest of the Passed Examples illustrate variations inside the rule and are based on cases that pass [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1] given that it is simpler than the other two.